ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

    repository <https://github.com/ColinDuquesnoy/QDarkStyleSheet>`__ on
    GitHub to start making your changes to the develop branch.

--  Write a test which shows that the bug was fixed or that the feature works as expected if its a function, or create a screenshot if you are changing the stylesheet evidencing the changes.
+-  Write a test that shows that the bug was fixed or that the feature works as expected, or create a screenshot if you are changing the stylesheet evidencing the changes.

 -  Send a pull request and bug the maintainer until it gets merged and